wp-plugins/alo-easymail/readme.txt

 5. The widget on administration dashboard

 == Changelog ==

+= 2.1 =
+* Added: newsletter themes using html files in plugin or theme folder (thanks to iwan, again!)
+* Added: placeholders for newsletter content
+* Added: an option to create list or recipients without ajax
+* Added: 'Newsletter' settings tab
+* Updated: smartupdater.js v.3.1

 = 2.0.3 =
 * Fixed: now loading "registration.php", it solves a bug about creation of recipients' list and batch sending